Jump Ahead

 Some transaction types can't be marked as a bridge.
 These include:

 Transactions between assets on the same blockchain.
 Trying to merge transactions whose assets belong to the same blockchain will result in an error.
-Instead, you can mark these as a trade, as shown below.
+Instead, you can mark these as a trade.

 Token updates.
 Token updates are not bridges and can't be marked as a bridge within CoinLedger.